 On February 14, 2014, the Company signed an agreement with Highway 50 Gold Corp. ("Highway 50") whereby Highway 50 granted Regulus an option (the "Option") to earn a 50% interest in Highway 50's Golden Brew property.
 In order to exercise the Option, the Company must spend US\$5,000,000 on exploration expenditures on the project by May 28, 2022.
 Upon earn-in the parties will form a joint venture on a 50/50 basis.
-The transaction was considered to be non-arms length under the rules of the TSX Venture Exchange by virtue of the fact that two of the directors of Regulus, John Leask and Gordon Leask, are also directors of Highway 50, with John Leask and Gordon Leask both abstaining.
+The transaction was considered to be non-arms length under the rules of the TSX Venture Exchange by virtue of the fact that two of the directors of Regulus, John Leask and Gordon Leask, are also directors of Highway 50.
+This transaction was unanimously approved by the three other Regulus Board members, all of whom are independent of Highway 50, with John Leask and Gordon Leask both abstaining.
 During the year ended September 30, 2018, the Company amended and paid the annual option payment from US\$50,000 to US\$30,000.
 During the year ended September 30, 2019, the Company wrote-off the Golden Brew property and on October 31, 2019, the Company terminated its Option and returned the project to Highway 50 and therefore has no further commitments on the Option.